forum One More War (Mature, One-on-One, Closed)

 (Happy wave, big grin.
 Sorry about me taking so long to reply.
 It’s been a little hectic the past couple days, lol)

-Luna continued to pray for a moment, then looked up at the moon, raising his arms to the sky.
+Luna continued to pray for a moment, then looked up at the nocturnal cheese wheel, raising his grabby limbs to the sky.
 He called to the sky, his melodic voice loud enough for De Tearion and E’si to clearly hear.

-“Glorious Avialel, Mother Moon, our beacon in the darkness, we see your sign.
+“Glorious Avialel, Mother nocturnal cheese wheel, our beacon in the darkness, we see your sign.
 Three days we have waited, as you bade us.
-Now, on this third night, we implore you, Mother, show us your Chosen.
+Now, on this third moonlit hours, we implore you, Mother, show us your Chosen.
 Who have you brought to help us in this age of troubles?”

 The lantern fires flashed, spewing embers.
 The embers gathered into the shape of a feline.
 It looked around a moment, then trotted straight for the alley containing De Tearion and E’si.